rominalodolo/JAVA2/README.md

 - Provides specifications that a class (which implements it) must follow.
 - Interfaces help us to achieve abstraction in Java.
 - Interfaces are also used to achieve multiple inheritance in Java.
-- May contain constant fields.
+- May contain constant fields: Constant fields are permitted in an interface.
+When you declare a filed in an interface, it's implicity `public`, `static`, and `final`.
+You can redundantly specify these modifiers.
 - Can be used as a reference type
 - An essential component of many design patterns.